ishitasharma2490/techscout/README.md

 ## 🌐 API Used

-This project uses the **Himalayas Jobs API** to fetch remote job listings.
+This project uses the **Arbeitnow Job Board API** to fetch remote job listings.

 The API provides job-related information such as:
 - job title
 - company name
-- category
+- location
-- location / remote status
+- tags / categories
-- description
+- job description
 - application link

 ---